Overtime Hours and Overtime Pay

 Do you meet the minimum standards requirement?

-As an employer, it is your responsibility to comply with Alberta’s Employment Standards Code.
-If you have questions about how the law applies, give us a call.
-We are here to help employers through our dedicated advice line: 1 (888) 219-8767.
-Speak with one of our HR experts today.
+As an employer, it is your responsibility to comply with the Saskatchewan Employment Act.
+If you have any questions about overtime hours or pay, give us a call.
+Our free dedicated employer advice line is here to support you at 1 (306) 952-5891